iterative/ldb-resources/_README_draft.md

 **LDB instance** is a persistent structure where all information about known objects, labels and datasets is being stored.
 To set up a shared LDB instance for a team or organization, please follow [LDB team setup](documentation/Quick-start-teams.md).
 If no LDB instance is found, a private one will be created automatically in the `~/.ldb` directory the first time an LDB dataset is staged.

-### Creating datasets by querying annotations
+### Creating datasets from querying annotations

 Ability to issue complex queries is key to dataset formation in LDB.
-For demo, we will use an annotated dataset in the following JSON format:
+For demo purposes, we will use a web-hosted dataset with annotations in the following JSON format:

 ```
 {